estebanabaroa/challenges-proof-of-concept/README.md

-  subplebbit?: ExcludeSubplebbit // exclude if author karma (from challengeRequestMessage.challengeCommentCids) in another subplebbit is greater or equal postScore?: number // exclude if author post score is greater or equal postReply?: number // exclude if author reply score is greater or equal firstCommentTimestamp?: number // exclude if author account age is greater or equal challenges?: number[] // exclude if all challenges with indexes passed, e.g. challenges: [0, 1] excludes if challenges at index 0 AND 1 passed, plural because has to match all post?: boolean // exclude challenge if publication is a post reply?: boolean // exclude challenge if publication is a reply
+  subplebbit?: ExcludeSubplebbit // exclude if author karma (from challengeRequestMessage.challengeCommentCids) in another subplebbit is greater or equal postScore?: number // exclude if author post score is greater or equal postReply?: number // exclude if author reply score is greater or equal firstCommentTimestamp?: number // exclude if author account age is greater or equal than now - firstCommentTimestamp challenges?: number[] // exclude if all challenges with indexes passed, e.g. challenges: [0, 1] excludes if challenges at index 0 AND 1 passed, plural because has to match all post?: boolean // exclude challenge if publication is a post reply?: boolean // exclude challenge if publication is a reply